gkcolumbia/grp_project1/readme.md

 2. psql_create_tables.py

 This file should be run once in order to create the tables in the database.
 In line 5 dbName is the database name that the user is going to use (created beforehand) and user is the name of the user.
 There are 3 tables: foreclosure, property and plaintiff.

 3. psql_upload_data.py

-Contains the function that upload the information to the database. upload_data(list_foreclosures) iterates over the list and check if the foreclosure, property or plantiff already exist and depending on this it is updated or inserted into the repective table.
+This file contains the function that upload the information to the database. upload_data(list_foreclosures) iterates over the list and check if the foreclosure, property or plantiff already exist and depending on this it is updated or inserted into the repective table.

 ## Run Instructions